Just Berry Plants

 Pinkerton Avocado Tree

 The Pinkerton avocado tree is considered a Type A avocado variety, which means it functions as a female flower in the morning and then becomes a male flower in the afternoon.
-It requires cross-pollination with a Type B avocado tree, such as the Hass avocado, for optimal fruit production.
+It requires cross-pollination with a Type B avocado tree, such as the Fuerte avocado, for optimal fruit production.

 Pinkerton avocado trees are known for their relatively good cold tolerance compared to some other avocado varieties.
 They can withstand temperatures as low as -2 to -1°C for short periods, making them suitable for growing in mild winter regions.